exoplatform/exo-documentation/docs/Manage-Space.rst

 **Details**:

--  |image1| The Filter box which allows you to quickly filter for a space from your spaces list.
+-  |image1| The Filter box which allows you to quickly look for a space from your spaces list.

 -  |image2| The list of last visited spaces where you are a member or manager, classed by last visited first.